Reasons Your Hair May Be Falling Out

-- Telogen effluvium, often occurring when there’s a sudden shock to the system like that experienced with childbirth, surgery, rapid weight loss or any major, traumatic event such as a death in the family, divorce or an accident
+- Telogen Effluvium: This condition occurs when there’s a sudden shock to the system like that experienced with childbirth, surgery, rapid weight loss or any major, traumatic event such as a death in the family, divorce or an accident.

-- Trichotillomania, a stress-induced impulse control disorder, trichotillomania, is a hair loss condition that drives people to pull out their own hair
+- Trichotillomania: The stress-induced impulse control disorder, trichotillomania, is a hair loss condition that drives people to pull out their own hair.

 How do harsh styling practices affect your hair?

 Frequent use of harsh styling practices can cause breakage and make hair fall out.
 Some of the most damaging styling practices include:

 - Tight hair styles such as ponytails, braids or buns worn for extended periods of time